-After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections
+After an improper payment claim is created, it is sent to Kansas Department for Children and Families Central Collections II The Central Collections Unit monitors the recovery of the claim.

-- v. [x] Recover through State/Territory tax intercepts.
+v. [x] Recover through State/Territory tax intercepts.
 Describe the activities and the results of these activities based on the most recent analysis: Kansas Department for Children and Families Child Care Provider debts and all debts except Food Assistance are taken out of State Taxes.
-Kansas has chosen to use the federal Treasury Offset Program only for our Food Assistance overpayments.
-Child care debts are placed in the Kansas Debt Recovery System only. - vi. [x] Recover through other means.
-Describe the activities and the results of these activities based on the most recent analysis: Per Kansas Department for Children and Families KEESM policy 11126.3 Claims Discharged through Bankruptcy If local agency staff have knowledge of bankruptcy proceedings against any household owing a food assistance, cash or child care claim, Central Office Legal Department and Central Collection Unit shall be notified immediately.
+Kansas has chosen to use the federal vi. [x] Recover through other means.
+Describe the activities and the results of these activities based on the most recent analysis: Per Kansas Department for Children and Families KEESM policy 11126.3 Claims Discharged through Bankruptcy - If local agency staff have knowledge of bankruptcy proceedings against any household owing a food assistance, cash or child care claim, Central Office Legal Department and Central Collection Unit shall be notified immediately.
 Collection activity shall cease immediately pending the outcome of the court proceedings.
 Collection action should be resumed (or initiated) after and in conformance with the final court action.